department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence/fully-developed-disability-claims.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-**You can submit a fully developed disability claim if you're apply for compensation for:**
+**You can submit a fully developed disability claim if you're applying for compensation for:**
-- An injury, disability, or condition believed to have occurred or been aggravated by military service, **or**
+- An injury, disability, or condition you believe was caused by—or got worse because of—your active-duty service, **or**
-- A condition caused or aggravated by an existing service-related condition
+- A condition you believe was caused—or made worse—by a disability we've already determined is service-connected

 </div>
 </div>